-Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically III People with the following chronic conditions may be eligible for extra supplemental benefits not covered by Medicare: Chronic obstructive pulmonary disease (COPD) Dementia Cellulitis Stroke Behavior Health Diagnosis Urinary Tract Infection (more than 3 documented in a 6 month period) Grocery Benefit (Retail) You have \$225 allowance every Quarter to spend on plan- approved grocery products and healthy foods.
+Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically III People with the following chronic conditions may be eligible for extra supplemental benefits not covered by Medicare: Diabetes Chronic Heart Failure (CHF) Cardiovascular Disorders Coronary Artery Disease Hypertension You pay \$0 for grocery these services.
+If you do not use all your Quarterly Grocery Benefit amount during your Benefit period, the remaining balance will not rollover to the next Grocery Benefit period.
+Grocery Benefit (Retail) You have \$225 allowance every Quarter to spend on planapproved grocery products and healthy foods.
 You can order: Online - visit Verdahealthcare.NationsBenefits.com.
 By Phone - call 1-877-224-7934 TTY: 711, 24 hours a day, seven days a week, 365 days a year.
 By Mail - Complete and mail an order form.
 At Retail Location - use your grocery card at participating retail locations.
-To learn more about this Benefit, call 1-888-256-5123 TTY: 711, 8:00 a.m. - 8:00 p.m. local time.
-Gas &amp; Utilities You may use your Gas &amp; Utilities benefits to pay for your gas or utilities bills.
-You have \$150 allowance every Quarter to spend on plan-approved gas &amp; utilities services.
-You pay \$0 for grocery these services.
-If you do not use all your Quarterly Grocery Benefit amount during your Benefit period, the remaining balance will not rollover to the next Grocery Benefit period.
 You pay \$0 for gas & utilities for these services.
 If you do not use all your Quarterly Gas & Utility Benefit amount during your Benefit period, the remaining balance will not rollover to the next Gas & Utility Benefit period.
+To learn more about this Benefit, call 1-888-256-5123 TTY: 711, 8:00 a.m. - 8:00 p.m. local time.
+Gas & Utilities You may use your Gas & Utilities benefits to pay for your gas or utilities bills.
+You have \$150 allowance every Quarter to spend on plan-approved gas & utilities services.

 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$20.00 copay for Medicare-covered pulmonary rehabilitation services.
 Authorization and referral required Transportation (Routine) Routine transportation is provided in a taxi or wheelchair van for non-emergent services.
 This does not include ambulance transport.
 See the "Ambulance Services" section earlier in this chart.
 All transportation, including wheelchair transports, must meet plan criteria.
 Rides must be cancelled if you no longer need the transportation. \$0 copayment for each one-way ride.
-You are covered for unlimited one-way rides per year when using Verda Noble Care (HMO)-contracted transportation providers.
+You are covered for unlimited one-way rides per year when using Verda Noble Chronic Care (HMO C-SNP)-contracted transportation providers.